The INDIRECT function in Excel

 Syntax for using INDIRECT function

-The general syntax of using the INDIRECT function is:
+The general syntax of using the INDIRECT function:

 INDIRECT(ref_text, [a1])